wp-plugins/fullscreen-galleria/readme.txt

 * Clean fullscreen interface.
 Only image and carousel is shown when idle.
 * Custom link support for media eg. link to Flickr page that is shown for the image.
+* If image has gps coordinates it can be shown on map.

 #### Usage